The workshop will include presentations by highly qualified professionals.

 Equipped with an inquisitive mind, a broad range of business experience, instinctive communication skills, and a passion for helping people, Laura J. Boedges’ move to wealth management seemed preordained.
 In 2009, she was recruited to make a career move to wealth management.
 The insights and advice she brought to business owners, retirees and professionals was the kind of common sense wisdom that investors look for in a professional advisor.

-Laura holds the designations of Certified Divorce Financial Analyst (CDFA) and the Retirement Income Certified Professional (RICP).
-Her diverse, real world background and deep expertise complement the HighTower St. Louis team approach.
+Laura holds the designations of Certified Financial Planner (CFP®), Certified Divorce Financial Analyst (CDFA™), and Retirement Income Certified Professional (RICP®).
+Her diverse, real-world background and deep expertise complement a team approach.

 Laura’s knowledge and skills, within a professional team approach, enable her to assist clients in the complex aspects of their wealth management needs, from education to strategic planning, estate planning to succession considerations for business, all the way through investment portfolio review and complex wealth management issues.

 Of particular interest to Laura is assisting couples and individuals to navigate the rocky path of divorce.
 As a member of the Collaborative Family Law Association of St. Louis, Laura actively works to promote collaboration as a healthier more constructive way to divorce.
-As a way to support that effort, she and firm partner, Carol L. Rogers presents Second Saturday divorce workshops, which is offered to those who are either interested in or already in the process of divorce.
+As a way to support that effort, she presents Second Saturday divorce workshops, which is offered to those who are either interested in or already in the process of divorce.

 The workshop is a half-day event, featuring a mental health coach, an attorney and a financial advisor to shine light on the regular happenings of many divorces, along with tips for how to create a better experience.
 Headlines emphasize that divorce can be both stressful as well as destructive, if not pursued in a collaborative manner.